MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-users.md

 ---
-title: Investigate users in Microsoft Defender XDR
+title: User entity page in Microsoft Defender
-description: Investigate users for an incident in the Microsoft Defender portal. ms.service: defender-xdr ms.localizationpriority: medium f1.keywords:
+description: Investigate the user entity when an alert or incident indicates that a user might be compromised or is suspicious. ms.service: defender-xdr ms.localizationpriority: medium f1.keywords: